MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/external-meeting-join.md

 **APPLIES TO:** ✔️Meetings ✖️Webinars ✖️Town halls

-As an admin, you can control which types of Microsoft Teams meetings your users can join.
-Managing the types of meetings users can join can be helpful in privacy and compliance scenarios, where you might not want specific users or groups in your org joining meetings with trusted or nontrusted organizations.
+As an admin, you can control which types of Microsoft Teams meetings users in your org can join.
+Managing the types of meetings users can join can be helpful in privacy and compliance scenarios, where you might not want specific users or groups in your org joining meetings with external non-trusted trusted or even trusted organizations.

 To learn more about trusted organizations, see [IT Admins - Manage external meetings and chat with people and organizations using Microsoft identities](trusted-organizations-external-meetings-chat.md).